February in review

 Learn more

-Credo Dynamic highlighted by Trustnet
+Credo Dynamic Fund highlighted by Trustnet

 Ben Newton March 2026 Trustnet

-Credo Dynamic highlighted by Trustnet
+Credo Dynamic Fund highlighted by Trustnet

-Credo Dynamic was recently identified by Trustnet as one of three funds that have topped the IA Mixed Investment 40-85% Shares sector on multiple fronts over the past 3 years (to end of 2025).
+The Credo Dynamic Fund was recently identified by Trustnet as one of three funds that have topped the IA Mixed Investment 40-85% Shares sector on multiple fronts over the past 3 years (to end of 2025).
 The highly competitive sector features approximately 215 funds in total.
 The detailed research scored funds on ten key metrics, including cumulative and discrete year returns, annualised volatility, alpha generation, Sharpe ratio, upside/downside capture and maximum drawdown.
 Trustnet also noted the Fund’s flexible approach, combining long-term core holdings with tactical opportunities.

 Learn more